maxmind/geoip-api-mod_geoip2/README.md

 Memory Usage
 ------------

-Starting at mod_geoip2 version 1.2.1, all Apache child processes share the same database when you set the MemoryCache or MMapCache flag.
+Starting with mod_geoip2 version 1.2.1, all Apache child processes share the same database when you set the MemoryCache or MMapCache flag.

 Memory usage is about the same as the database file size, no matter how many child processes Apache spawns.
 The only thing to remember is ask